DarthHater/bored-board-webapp/README.md

 This is the start of a frontend app for the new Bored Board to use

-It's written in Typescript and shouts to the supporting team:
+It's written in ES6 and shouts to the supporting team:

 * Yarn
 * React